-- 1. (i) Domestic waste
+- 1. i.
+Domestic waste

-- (ii) Industrial waste
+- ii.
+Industrial waste

-- (iii) Agricultural waste
+- iii.
+Agricultural waste

-- (iv) Commercial waste
+- iv.
+Commercial waste

-- (v) Municipal waste
+- v.
+Municipal waste

-- (vi) e-waste
+- vi. e-waste

-- Electronic wastes or e-wastes are mainly loosely discarded, surplus, obsolete or broken electrical or electronic devices.
-Obsolete and broken refrigerators, mobile phones, computers, mixer grinders, television sets, etc are some examples of e-wastes.
+- 2. Electronic wastes or e-wastes are mainly loosely discarded, surplus, obsolete or broken electrical or electronic devices.
+Obsolete and broken refrigerators, mobile phones, computers, mixer grinders, television sets, etc. are some examples of e-wastes.

 - 3. Biodegradable wastes are wastes that can be broken down to simple non-poisonous substances by the action of microorganisms.
-They can be recycled naturally as well as by man and their products do not pollute the environment.
+They can be recycled naturally as well as by human and their products do not pollute the environment.
 Useful products can be produced after biodegradation.
 They do not disturb the ecological balance in nature.